-We’ve taught you how to trim your neckline, but knowing how to trim your cheek line is equally as important—especially if your beard resembles the wolf man’s.
+We’ve already learned how to trim our necklines, but knowing how to trim your cheek line is equally as important — especially if your beard resembles the wolf man’s.
 Below, you’ll find a quick-and-easy guide for getting your cheek line just right, as provided by Travis Fields, Dollar Shave Club’s resident shaving expert.

 Step #1: Let It Grow

 “First things first: Everyone’s cheek growth is different, which is why it’s important to let your beard grow out to a state of fullness before pulling out the electric clippers,” Fields explains.
 “That way, you’ll know exactly what you’re working with [and whether you even need to trim your cheek line in the first place].”
 In fact, you might have the option of leaving your cheek line au natural, which makes both your beard and face look bigger, something that could be especially helpful if you feel like you have a small head.